Jorge Polanco Player Props: Twins vs. Padres

 Jorge Polanco At The Plate

-- Polanco is batting .279 with four doubles, two home runs and two walks.
+- Polanco has five doubles, two home runs and two walks while batting .278.

-- He has hit a long ball in two of 16 games played this year, and in 2.9% of his plate appearances.
+- He has gone deep in two of 17 games played this season, and in 2.7% of his plate appearances.

-- Polanco has had an RBI in five games this season (31.3%), including four multi-RBI outings (25.0%).
+- In five games this season (29.4%), Polanco has picked up an RBI, and in four of those games (23.5%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in five of 16 games so far this year.
+- He has scored in five games this year (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.